 The Inseego Notes are governed by the terms of an indenture, dated January 9, 2017 (the "Inseego Indenture"), between the Company, as issuer, and Wilmington Trust, National Association, as trustee (the "Trustee").
 The Inseego Notes are senior unsecured obligations of the Company and bear interest from, and including, December 15, 2016, at a rate of 5.50% per year, payable semi-annually in arrears on June 15 and December 15 of each year, beginning on June 15, 2017.
-The Inseego Notes permit the Company to have a senior credit facility up to a maximum amount of \$48.0 million.
 The Inseego Notes will mature on June 15, 2022, unless earlier converted, redeemed or repurchased.

 The Inseego Notes will be convertible into cash, shares of the Company's common stock, or a combination thereof, at the election of the Company, at an initial conversion rate of 212.7660 shares of common stock per \$1,000 principal amount of the Inseego Notes, which corresponds to an initial conversion price of \$4.70 per share of the Company's common stock.
 The conversion rate is subject to adjustment from time to time upon the occurrence of certain events, including, but not limited to, the issuance of stock dividends and payment of cash dividends.
+Because the sale price condition included in the Inseego Indenture was satisfied during December 2019, the Inseego Notes are currently convertible and will remain convertible until March 31, 2020, at which time the convertibility will be reevaluated.